E-commerce

 Product placement

-Live shopping and tags: prepare scripts and inventory to avoid stockouts during live sessions.
+Live shopping and tags: prepare scripts and inventory to avoid stockouts during the live stream.

 Automated messaging